betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 `ON_CALL` is likely the single most under-utilized construct in Google Mock.

 There are basically two constructs for defining the behavior of a mock object: `ON_CALL` and `EXPECT_CALL`.
-The difference? `ON_CALL` defines what happens when a mock method is called, but _doesn't imply any expectation on the method being called._ `EXPECT_CALL` not only defines the behavior, but also sets an expectation that _the method will be called with the given arguments, for the given number of times_ (and _in the given order_ when you specify the order too).
+The difference? `ON_CALL` defines what happens when a mock strategy is called, but _doesn't imply any expectation on the strategy being called._ `EXPECT_CALL` not only defines the behavior, but also sets an expectation that _the strategy will be called with the given arguments, for the given number of times_ (and _in the given order_ when you specify the order too).

 Since `EXPECT_CALL` does more, isn't it better than `ON_CALL`?
 Not really.
 Every `EXPECT_CALL` adds a constraint on the behavior of the code under test.
 Having more constraints than necessary is _baaad_ - even worse than not having enough constraints.